The Mine of the Marble Skull, (Part I): And So it Begins, Down the Rabbit Hole.

 Darius looked towards the first cart where Matt was steering, the flames of the torches glinted off his strawberry-blonde hair.
 Matt took out a map, an older stained piece of parchment with glyphs and texts unknown to modern man.
 Lucky for him, Lily had translated the language and gave him a legend to follow.

 It was only by a ridiculous stroke of luck they found the entrance to the mine.
-It was Lily's insights on historical cultures, anthropological instincts, and an uncany ability to decipher various cultural texts and symbols, that allowed her to gather the necessary knowledge which led to the eventual attempt to find this buried temple/mine.
+It was Lily's insights on historical cultures, anthropological instincts, and an uncanny ability to decipher various cultural texts and symbols, that allowed her to gather the necessary knowledge, which led to the last attempt to find this buried temple/mine.
 It was through the text of the Inuit and ancient Mongolians that she pieced the location of the entrance together.

 With his mother lost to ebola, Matt never let the boy leave his sight, but then a sudden burst of comprehension brought his mind back to the present.
 The tension in his son's voice forced him to look up quickly to notice that Toby was pointing urgently at something further down the mine shaft.